alejandronunezhu/python_functions/bank_app/README.md

 # 🏦 Simple Python Bank App

-This is a beginner-friendly command-line banking application written in Python using Object-Oriented Programming (OOP).
+This is a command-line banking application written in Python using OOP.

 You can create either a **Savings Account** or **Checking Account**, deposit or withdraw money, check your balance, and (for savings) apply interest.